JoshuaPetherick/Semester_Two_Group_Project/README.md

-# This Project continued on another github - click this link to be taken there: https://github.com/Malithium/Semester_Two_Group_Project
+This Project continued on a fellow colleagues Github - click this link to be taken there: https://github.com/Malithium/Semester_Two_Group_Project